Robdowski/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is HTML that is meaningful to read.
+It describes the content in a way that other people will be able to look at your code and understand what it means.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display:block creates a new block level element, whereas display:inline does not force the element to be a block it exists inside the parent element. block elements break the flow of a webpage whereas inline does not.

 3. What are the 4 areas of the box model?

+height, width, margin, padding

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.

+git is valuable for a few reasons. it allows multiple developers to work on a project simultaneously while also being useful for version control.
+In larger teams, branches will have to be reviewed and approved before merging with the master.
+This prevents buggy code from interfering with functionality.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.